Rule #30: Let Willie do the dirty work.

-Shred all of the meat with a fork or your hands, discarding the fat and the bone.
+Finally, shred all of the meat with a fork or your hands (or these handy little tools), discarding the fat and the bone.

 Now here’s where the religious debates come back in to play.
 Mix the shredded pork with your favorite BBQ sauce.
 In this house, we use Stubb’s Original, but you do you, my friend.
 Start with just 1 bottle of sauce and add a bit more at a time as you need.
 We usually don’t use more than 1 bottle, but we always have an extra just in case we want it a little saucier.